libhal/libhal.github.io/mkdocs/getting_started.md

     ```

 The next command will install the profiles for the and LPC40 series
-microcontrollers.
-For LPC40 microcontrollers there are: `lpc4072`, `lpc4074`,
+micro-controllers.
+For LPC40 micro-controllers there are: `lpc4072`, `lpc4074`,
 `lpc4076`, `lpc4078`, and `lpc4088`.

 === "LPC4078"